Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 I never wanted to be a screen family and I really try hard to limit my boys’ screen time (with varying degrees of success).
 At the very least, I taught them from a very young age that we don’t watch movies except during the baby’s naptime; during the rest of the day we turn off the screens.
 My boys super know that rule, good and well.

-Further, I had established a good pattern of only letting them watch movies every other day.
+For a while I had established a system of only letting them watch movies every other day.
 For a while I could say, “We watched a movie yesterday, so no movies today,” and since they understood that was our rule, that was usually acceptable (except when the emotional threenager reared his angry head, of course).

 But after Baby #3 was born, most of that went out the window and I let my boys watch movies every single day.
-It was a necessity for me, at the time, with a new baby, and I spent those precious two hours of baby’s naptime every afternoon napping myself.
+It was a necessity for me, at the time, when I was up regularly in the night with my newborn, so I needed the extra rest and downtime during the day.
 And I don’t regret that.

-And so I created the Movie Tags.
+Once my baby started sleeping through the night, I was ready to go back to our every-other-day movie schedule.
+And so I created Movie Tags for our calendar.
 I made three.
 They are as tall as holiday cards, but much thinner.
 I used black cardstock and stuck a white letter M sticker on the top of each one (for “movie,” get it?) and then laminated them.

 But as soon as my calendar and Movie Tags went up, all I had to say was, “Go check if there’s a Movie Tag today.”
 And off he’d scramble to check the calendar.
 Sometimes he’d cheer to see that little black tag on the current day, or sometimes he’d dejectedly grumble if it wasn’t there and walk away.
 But the glorious part of it all is that I didn’t have to be the bad guy.
 Hooray, hooray, hooray!